-- Include 1 concept per slide, don’t use sentences, and remove as many words as you can.
+- Include one concept per slide, use point form, and remove as many unnecessary words as you can.

 - More slides with fewer ideas are more effective than a few long, complicated slides.

-- For complex material: Consider using 1 comprehensive slide followed by several more focused slides and then return to initial comprehensive slide to reinforce relationships or context.
+- For complex material: Consider using one comprehensive slide followed by several more focused slides and then return to initial comprehensive slide to reinforce relationships or context.

 - Use visual images or graphics to make key points.

 - Estimate 2 minutes per slide, excluding the title and final slides.

 - Slides should not make you redundant as a speaker

 - Consider creating a handout rather than distributing a copy of the slides.

 Sum up the main points of your talk.
 People will only remember a couple of ideas so restate key ideas.